vickiebonnie/Retail-Revenue-Cashflow-Performance-Analysis/README.md

 ## Recommendations

-- Prioritize high-performing products such as Kalypo, Simply Good Biscuit, and Cowbell Coffee by maintaining consistent stock levels and using them to drive bundled sales.
+- Prioritize high-performing products such as Kalypo, Simply Good Biscuit  and Cowbell Coffee by maintaining consistent stock levels and using them to drive bundled sales.

 - Improve sales of low-performing products through bundle offers, small discounts or better product placement alongside fast-moving items.